Clement1290/DSC210_project/README.md

 # DSC210_project
 Codes for DSC210 Project (24 Fall)

-# LeaderRank Algorithm
+# Introduction

-This project implements the **LeaderRank algorithm** to analyze networks and identify the most influential nodes.
-The algorithm highlights nodes with high global connectivity, including bridge nodes that connect different communities, ensuring a robust ranking for both sparse and dense networks.
+This project implements three different approaches (Eigenvector centrality, PageRank and LeaderRank) to analyze social networks and identify the most influential nodes.

 ---